patrick-kidger/diffrax/docs/api/solvers/ode_solvers.md

 These methods are suitable for stiff problems.

-Each of these takes a `nonlinear_solver` argument at initialisation, defaulting to a Newton solver, which is used to solve the implicit problem at each step.
-See the page on [nonlinear solvers](../nonlinear_solver.md).
+Each of these takes a `root_finder` argument at initialisation, defaulting to a Newton solver, which is used to solve the implicit problem at each step.
+See the page on [root finders](../nonlinear_solver.md).

 ::: diffrax.ImplicitEuler
     selection: